Emiliano R. Fernández

 Emiliano Fernández Rivarola (August 8, 1894 – September 15, 1949) was a Paraguayan poet, musician, and soldier.
 He is the author of more than 2,000 poems and participated in the Chaco War as an infantryman.

 Childhood and youth

 Emiliano Fernández was born to Silvestre Fernández and Bernarda Rivarola.
 During his first years he lived in the town of Ysaty, where he attended the elementary school until the 5th grade.

 During the revolution of 1904, which took the Liberal Party, a traditional political group founded in 1887, to power, he moved to Concepción, where later he made the military service.

 From the 1920s, with a bohemian spirit he began to travel to all the points of Paraguay, writing his first poems which he would then recite or sing with his guitar: “Primavera” (I y II), “Trigueñita” y “Pyhare amaguype”, published in “Okara poty kue mi”, magazine of poetry and popular songs, edited for many years by the Trujillo family.

-He later wrote two of his most popular songs in an epic tone: “Che la reina” o “Ahama che china” and “Rojas Silva rekavo”.
+He later wrote two of his most popular songs in an epic tone: “Che la reina” o “Ahama che china” and “Rojas Silva rekávo”.